alan-turing-institute/data-safe-haven/docs/roles/project_manager/data_ingress.md

 ## Step 4: Transfer from data owner to Turing

-Different processes should be followed depending on the tier to which the data has been assigned (as described in the [data classification process](../../explanations/classification/classification-overview.md).
+Different processes should be followed depending on the tier to which the data has been assigned (as described in the {ref}`data classification process <policy_data_classification_process>`).

 It is the responsibility of the Turing staff member conducting this step to ensure that they are following the appropriate process for the assigned data classification tier.